ragab0/Ragab-Resume/README.md

 # Ragab-Resume

-My personal CV, an interactive, modern, functional website that present me at the field of web development.
+My personal CV, an interactive, modern, functional website that presents me in the field of web development.

 ## Built with:

 - HTML5
 - CSS3
 - Tailwindcss
-- Using the nodejs environment
+- Node.js environment

 ## view at:

 Ragab Eid Resume website at https://ragab0.github.io/Ragab-Resume/

+## Search Online:

+You can also search for "Ragab Eid" on Google to find my portfolio or "Ragab Eid Resume" to view my resume.

 ## More:

-To see my personal website (Ragab Eid Portfolio) https://ragab-eid.vercel.app
+You can search for "Ragab Eid" on Google to find my portfolio or "Ragab Eid Resume" to view my resume.